 Need ideas for DIY advent calendar (with calendar advents photo inspiration) to get kids excited for Christmas countdown?
 We have 13 homemade advent calendar gift ideas and 37 advent calendar stuffers / DIY advent calendar items are thoughtful advent calendar ideas and small treats for a fun way to celebrate the holiday season!
 We’ll also talk about history of advent and how to use advent calendar.
-Fun family holiday activity or kids activities to count down to the big day on December 25th.
+Makes a fun family holiday activity or kids activities to count down to the big day on December 25th.

-If you’re looking for homemade advent calendar ideas, we have you covered —from easy advent crafts using stuff you probably already have all the way to making your own DIY fabric advent calendar, more than just the traditional chocolate advent calendars ideas.
+If you’re looking for DIY homemade advent calendar ideas, we have you covered — from easy advent crafts using stuff you probably already have all the way to making your own DIY fabric advent calendar, more than just the traditional chocolate advent calendars ideas.
 Creating your own homemade fillable advent calendar is a lot of fun and will become a holiday keepsake you can use for many years and create tons of Christmas memories!
 Such a great idea for all ages for your favorite holidays activities!